jtz/RATEBOOK-A-System-for-Rating-Goods/ReadMe.md

 ## Run Instructions

-1.Requires jfxrt.jar, jfxswt.jar, and sqlite-jdbc-3.34.0.jar in C:/lib.
+1. Requires jfxrt.jar, jfxswt.jar, and sqlite-jdbc-3.34.0.jar in C:/lib.

-2.The path of database file is "jdbc:sqlite:C:/lib/sqlite/ratebook.db", which can be changed in goods.db/CreateDB.java.
+2. The path of database file is "jdbc:sqlite:C:/lib/sqlite/ratebook.db", which can be changed in goods.db/CreateDB.java.

-3.Run goods.db/CreateDB.java to create a database when first run the program.
+3. Run goods.db/CreateDB.java to create a database when first run the program.

-4.Run goods.test/GoodsNoJUnitTest.java to test all the functions related to I/O.
+4. Run goods.test/GoodsNoJUnitTest.java to test all the functions related to I/O.

-5.Run goods.ui/MainUI.java to test the UI: list goods, add goods.
+5. Run goods.ui/MainUI.java to test the UI: list goods, add goods.

-6.Other tests:
+6. Other tests:

 Run goods.test/GoodsJUnitTest.java to test methods in Goods class in goods.model package.